shailendra4chat/ng-library/README.md

 - The main applicaiton is developed to test the library components, directives and pipes (In the src folder, there will be main module and component)

 - In the `projects` folder there will be a library folder `shailendra-angular-library`.
-Use this folder for further development.
+Use this folder for creating more components, directives and pipes.

 - Generate component, directive or pipe by using this command `ng g s components/compname --project=shailendra-angular-library`